-If a class must be missed, students must contact the instructor at least 24 hours prior to the class session.
-In the case of an emergency in which prior notification is impossible, the student should contact the instructor via a text, phone call, or an email and confirm receipt.
-It is the student's responsibility to gather missed course content.
-Note during severe weather conditions, the University maintains a Weather Line at 303-871-3747 that is updated by 3 p.m.
+If a portion of or an entire class is missed, it is THE STUDENT'S responsibility to contact a classmate and gather missed course content prior to the next class meeting.
+When classes are missed, students must contact the instructor at least 24 hours prior to the class session.
+In the case of an emergency in which prior notification is impossible, the student should contact the instructor as soon as possible via a text, phone call, or an email and confirm communication receipt.

+Note during severe weather conditions, the University maintains a Weather Line at 303-871-3747 that is updated by 3 p.m. and campus closures are announced on the DU website